IBM/hdp-search-spark-recommender/README.md

 ### 6. Setup python plugins

 This code pattern relies upon a few python plugins for everything to work together.
 Some plugins are required to be installed in the node where DSX Local or DSX Desktop is installed and the others need to be installed in all the HDP compute nodes.
-The following table describes the details where these plugins are to be installed.
+The following table lists which plugins are required and where they need to be installed:

 | Library | Install Location |
 | ------------- | ------------- |